The Role of Empaths in the Transition to the New Age

 People and society evolve in a spiral.
 Individually, we have the opportunity to address and re-address lessons or areas of growth where we have struggled in the past.
 For instance, setting healthy boundaries in our close relationships.

-Five years ago, there was very little written about empaths and only a small percentage of people knew to identify themselves as such.
+Five years ago, there was very little written about empaths and only a small percentage of people knew to identify themselves as one.
 Now there are many people writing about it, speaking about it, and many, many people discovering it and identifying themselves as empaths.

 When Disruption Brings Change